Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

 #Part 1: Introduction to Software Engineering

 a) Explain what software engineering is and discuss its importance in the technology industry.
+    ###software engineering is the systematic process of the design, development, testing, deployment, and maintenance of software
+     that can solve real-world problems.
+                      ###importance
+     Supports Innovation and Digital Transformation
+     contributes significantly to the global economy by generating jobs,

 b) Identify and describe at least three key milestones in the evolution of software engineering.